 This is such a great thing about living in this 2018 world, and will definitely be the same (or even more and better) in 2019.
 How we can meet people all over the world and connect with them with Instagram or Facebook.
 I’ve connected deeply with wonderful people making beautiful art, I’ve sold work all over the world and surely made some new friends in Italy, Scotland and Australia.
 I am so grateful for everyone that supported me over time.
 Not only on social media, but also the locals from the Netherlands.
 The ones that are following me for already 3 years to see if there’s a painting that fits in their living room… For one of my dearest friends who bought her second ‘Luz Artwork’.
 For actually all the people with whom I felt deeply connected with: thank you.
 You’re wonderful!

 #3. teaching art students still is my passion

 This year teaching students went more and more smoothly.
 It’s becoming a second nature to feel what I want to discover myself and build a lesson around that theme or technique to use in a lesson.
 I have great students, whether they are kids, teens, adults and elderly people.
 Yes, I had the first 92 year old student in my class!
 Starting a new course, called ‘Painting from out of yourself’ was a succes, for my students as for myself.
 I could explore how to help people find their inner artist and let go off all thinking – in order to create.
 Most beautiful aspect of working with people is that you can share what the artist in you is struggling with.
 What makes her happy, to tell what really helps here moving on and to talk about art in general.
 I’ve had so much fun with my longest running group of students (already 4 years now), the illustration group, that I think: those 3 women became my best friends!
 Yeah.
 Love my work.

-#2. recording for our very first online workshop ‘Landscapes in lines’
+#2. recording for our very first online painting class ‘Landscapes in lines’